Jmion/aviation-co2-impact/README.md

 * Week 11 :
   * Extracting main information from Milestone 2 to put in the data story
 * Week 12 :
-  * Writting the text of the data story for questions 1 and 2 (about distance and airlines)
+  * Writing the text of the data story for questions 1 and 2 (about distance and airlines)
   * Plot meaningful information for those questions
 * Week 13:
-  * Writting the text of the data story for questions 2 and 3 (about countries and routes)
+  * Writing the text of the data story for questions 2 and 3 (about countries and routes)
   * Plot meaningful information for those questions
 * Week 14:
   * Clean the final notebook